perusio/nginx-delay-module/README.md

 ## Other possible uses

-One other possible use is for doing poor's man [traffic shapping](https://en.wikipedia.org/wiki/Traffic_shaping).
+One other possible use is for doing poor man's [traffic shapping](https://en.wikipedia.org/wiki/Traffic_shaping).

 ## Opinionated scholium